Natedebug/warp-codex-rw-repo/projects/personal-assistant/docs/VIRTUAL_ENV.md

    source projects/personal-assistant/.macos-12.6.1-sim/deactivate
    ```

+> Note: `python3` must be available on `PATH` so the activation script can embed the correct bin directory.

 ## What the simulation provides

 - `pmset -g batt` prints a Monterey-style battery line (e.g., `86% discharging; 3:44 remaining`).